elaine-chen-brown/CS1320-final-project/README.md

 4. Open a browser window and go to "localhost:8080" to see the site

 ## Current Progress
-- Home, search, article, about us, and join us pages hardcoded
+- Home, search, article, about us, join us, and author pages hardcoded
 - Subscribe button fixed
 - Responsive text and elements